purplehippogum/BinaryDefender/GameDesignDoc.md

   * Game ends when this reaches zero

 ####  4. Two Special Projectiles
-  * Limited ammunition
+  * Limited ammunition for each
   * Ammunition gained by sacrificing score
-  * A slicing projectile that goes through multiple enemies.
+  * First special type is a slicing projectile that goes through multiple enemies.
 It is slightly more damaging than the simple projectile
-  * An area of effect projectile that explodes on contact with an enemy, doing serious damage in a radius around the projectile
+  * Second special type is an area of effect projectile that explodes on contact with an enemy, doing serious damage in a radius around the projectile
   * Blast does not hurt the player

 ####  5. Score displays
   * Score is displayed in binary in the main game screen, and in decimal in the game over screen.
   * Player may click on a digit in the score display to gain a special.
-Clicking on a 1 will add a slicing projectile to the player's inventory, a 0 will add an exploding projectile.
+Clicking on a 1 will add a slicing projectile to the player's inventory, clicking a 0 will add an exploding projectile.
 Clicking on a digit in the score will remove it from the score and add it to the player inventory

 #### 6. HUD For Special Projectiles
   * Simple counters for the special projectile types.
 Will display an icon of the projectile with a number next to the icon